MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterInstrument.md

 ---
-title: WaterInstrument in CloudforSustainabilityWaterDataModel - Common Data Model | Microsoft Docs
+title: WaterInstrument in Sustainability water data model - Common Data Model | Microsoft Docs
 description: Stores the information related to the devices or instruments tracking water in the organization.
 author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: deonhe
+ms.reviewer: anbichse
 ms.topic: article
 ms.date: 6/27/2023
-ms.author: cdmditeam
+ms.author: anbichse
 ---

-# Water instrument in CloudforSustainabilityWaterDataModel(WaterInstrument)
+# Water instrument in Sustainability water data model (WaterInstrument)

 Stores the information related to the devices or instruments tracking water in the organization\.